Vehicular Energy Network: System Model

 \subsection{Charging-Discharging Cycle}

 There is energy loss in both of the dynamic charging and discharging processes.
 The energy efficiencies of charging and discharging are given by $z_c$ and $z_d$, respectively, and thus, the fractions of $(1-z_c)$ and $(1-z_d)$ correspond to the portions of energy lost in charging and discharging, respectively.
 When a vehicle is employed to carry energy, there exists a charging-discharging cycle along each sub-route.
-For example, in Fig. \ref{fig:energypaths}, when we decide to transport some energy from Nodes 1 to 3, we can charge a vehicle along $r_1$ at Node 1 and then discharge at Node 3.
+For example, in Fig. \ref{fig:energypaths}, when some energy is decided to be transported from Nodes 1 to 3, a vehicle can be charged along $r_1$ at Node 1 and then discharged at Node 3.
 Let $z=z_cz_d$.
-Hence, at the end of each charging-discharging cycle, we can only retain a fraction $z$ of energy.
+Hence, at the end of each charging-discharging cycle, only a fraction $z$ of energy can be retained.

-If we know the designated routes of all EVs, we can make use of the EVs to transmit energy more than one hop in $\mathcal{G}$ without discharging.
+If the designated routes of all EVs are known, the EVs can be used to transmit energy more than one hop in $\mathcal{G}$ without discharging.
 Otherwise, they need to be discharged and re-charged at each node (i.e., the charging-discharging cycle takes place at each hop).
 With the support of VANET, most vehicles are connected.
 Without loss of generality, the participating EVs are obligated to report (part of) their travel plans.
-In this way, for each route $r_i$, we can tell which EVs are traveling along the route.
-Suppose that we know the routes of all EVs.
-If $x$ units of energy are required to reach the destination of the energy path $p_j$, which is composed of $|p_j|$ sub-routes, we need to transmit $\frac{x}{z^{|p_j|}}$ units of energy at the source of $p_j$.
+In this way, for each route $r_i$, it can be told which EVs are traveling along the route.
+Suppose that the routes of all EVs are known.
+If $x$ units of energy are required to reach the destination of the energy path $p_j$, which is composed of $|p_j|$ sub-routes, $\frac{x}{z^{|p_j|}}$ units of energy need to be transmitted at the source of $p_j$.
 On the other hand, this incurs energy loss equal to $(\frac{1}{z^{|p_j|}}-1)x$ units.
-The amount of time required to transport energy is composed of the total ``propagation delay'' and ``transmission delay'' along the transmission path.
-To transport $\frac{x}{z^{|p_j|}}$ units of energy along $p_j$ from its source, it takes a duration of $d(p_j)+\frac{x}{z^{|p_j|}g_j}$ units (see \eqref{propagation}).
-In other words, in the time window $T$, the amount of energy transferable along $p_j$, denoted by $x_j$ units, is governed by $x_j\leq (T-d(p_j))z^{|p_j|}g_j,$ and the corresponding energy loss incurred is $(\frac{1}{z^{|p_j|}}-1)x_j$ units.
-Therefore, the amount $x(s,t)$ units of energy transferred to Node $t$ from Node $s$ in a time period $T$ satisfies: {